Shullsburg in Lafayette County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1935 by Shullsburg City Council.

 Location.
 42° 34.229′ N, 90° 14.215′ W. Marker is in Shullsburg, Wisconsin, in Lafayette County.
 Marker is at the intersection of West Estey Steet and South Galena Street, on the left when traveling east on West Estey Steet.
+Marker is located in Badger Park.
 Touch for map.
-Marker is located in Badger Park.
 Marker is in this post office area: Shullsburg WI 53586, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Badger Mine – Badger Lot Diggings (about 300 feet away, measured in a direct line); a different marker also named Historical Badger Park (about 700 feet away); United Methodist Church (approx. 0.2 miles away); Saint Matthew Catholic Parish (approx. 0.4 miles away); Wisconsin Lead Region (approx. 1.3 miles away); The Old Chicago Stageroad St. Augustine Church (approx. 5.6 miles away); Father Samuel Mazzuchelli (approx. 8.3 miles away).
+Badger Mine – Badger Lot Diggings (about 300 feet away, measured in a direct line); a different marker also named Historical Badger Park (about 700 feet away); United Methodist Church Saint Matthew Catholic Parish (approx. 0.4 miles away); Wisconsin Lead Region (approx. 1.3 miles away); The Old Chicago Stageroad (approx. 2.3 miles away); St. Augustine Church (approx. 5.6 miles away); Father Samuel Mazzuchelli (approx. 8.3 miles away).
 Touch for a list and map of all markers in Shullsburg.

 More about this marker.
 An identical marker is located on the opposite side of the park.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 4, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 371 times since then and 19 times this year.
+It was originally submitted on May 4, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 404 times since then and 9 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 4, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.